LinuxJedi/linuxjedi.co.uk/content/pages/about_me.rst

 About LinuxJedi
 ===============

 My name is Andrew Hutchings but am known to many as 'LinuxJedi'.
-My day job is as a Senior Developer Advocate for `Nginx Inc. <http://nginx.com/>`_.
+My day job is as a Technical Product Manager for `NGINX Inc. <http://nginx.com/>`_.
 I live in the UK with my wife and two children but am often travelling to the US for meetings and conferences.

 In my spare time I like to hack useful code onto several open source projects.
 You can also find more about me in my `LinkedIn page <http://uk.linkedin.com/in/linuxjedi>`_.